 Every home contains some mold.
 The relevant question is whether your indoor concentrations and species mix exceed the outdoor control in a way that suggests an indoor amplification source.
 The EPA has not established numerical action levels for mold, so interpretation is comparative: we look at indoor counts relative to your specific outdoor baseline that day, and at which genera show up indoors that are not typical of your local outdoor mix.
 The Mold Glossary included in your report explains what each genus indicates.

 When an HOI mold inspection comes back clean, with no visible mold or moisture issues reported, the property is enrolled in 90 days of MoldSafe protection administered by RWS Warranty.
 If new visible mold appears during that 90-day window on permanently installed surfaces, the program covers the cost of removing that mold up to a $3,000 aggregate limit, with a $300 deductible paid by the homeowner.
-The protection is tied to the inspected property and is not transferable; it does not cover renovations, water or flood events, or damage caused by third parties.
-Full terms are in the Mold Safe Guarantee PDF on this page.

 When testing identifies an active mold issue, we refer clients to local remediation partners.
 Peoria Radon Mitigation handles moisture-source repairs and mold remediation work in the Peoria area, and Radman Radon serves the Rockford region.
 Both partners can address the moisture conditions that are the actual root cause behind almost all indoor mold problems, so the fix is durable rather than cosmetic.